sendilkumarn/springio-2019/003-JDL-Microservices.md

 # Step 1

-Let us generate a monolith application using JDL.
+Let us generate a microservice application using JDL.

 Create a folder called `store-microservices`